FIVE MOST SURPRISING FINDS

 Top 5 Solutions That Are Already Working

 1. Restorative Justice in Chicago Public Schools.
-Chicago implemented restorative justice—dialogue circles, peer mediation, and community conferencing—across 73 high schools.
-The critical difference from the failed reform models is that Chicago kept consequences in place while adding restorative alternatives.
-Suspensions dropped 18%.
-Arrests fell 19% overall and 35% on school grounds.
-Black students saw the largest benefits.
-The key lesson is that restorative practice works when it supplements consequences rather than replacing them.
+Chicago introduced restorative justice—dialogue circles, peer mediation, and community conferencing—across 73 high schools.
+What distinguished the effort from earlier failed reforms was straightforward: consequences stayed in place while restorative alternatives were added.
+Suspensions dropped 18%, arrests fell 19% overall and 35% on school grounds, and Black students saw the largest benefits.
+Restorative practice works, in other words, when it supplements consequences rather than replacing them.

 2. Perry Preschool Program.
-This program in Ypsilanti, Michigan addressed discipline problems at their root—before children ever reached the school-to-prison pipeline.
-Disadvantaged 3- and 4-year-old African American children received daily classes and weekly home visits.
-Fifty years later, only 31% had ever been arrested, compared to 51% in the control group.
-The participants’ own children were far less likely to be suspended.
-The return was $12.90 for every dollar invested.
+In Ypsilanti, Michigan, the Perry Preschool Program tackled discipline problems at their root, long before children entered the school-to-prison pipeline.
+Daily classes plus weekly home visits went to disadvantaged 3- and 4-year-old African American children.
+Fifty years later only 31% had ever been arrested, compared with 51% in the control group, while participants’ own children faced suspension far less often.
+Every dollar invested returned $12.90.

 3. Black Homeschooling Movement.
-Black homeschooling surged during the pandemic, driven by parents rejecting the discipline systems that targeted their children.
-Black homeschool students scored 23 to 42 percentile points above Black public school students on standardized tests.
-The movement represents a direct parental response to the suspension crisis—families removing their children from systems that treated them as problems rather than students.
+During the pandemic Black homeschooling rose sharply as parents turned away from discipline systems that singled out their children.
+Black homeschool students scored 23 to 42 percentile points higher than their public-school peers on standardized tests.
+Families responded to the suspension crisis by withdrawing their children from systems that viewed them as problems instead of students.

 4. Becoming a Man — BAM.
-BAM is a school-based, CBT-grounded group counseling and mentoring program for at-risk young men in high-violence neighborhoods.
-Four randomized controlled trials found that violent crime arrests dropped 45-50%.
-Graduation rates rose 19%.
-The benefit-cost ratio ranged from 5-to-1 to 30-to-1.
-BAM works because it teaches self-regulation—the skill that prevents the behavior that triggers suspension in the first place.
+BAM delivers school-based group counseling and mentoring grounded in CBT to at-risk young men in high-violence neighborhoods.
+Violent-crime arrests dropped 45-50% across four randomized controlled trials while graduation rates rose 19%, and the benefit-cost ratio ranged from 5-to-1 to 30-to-1.
+It works because it teaches self-regulation—the skill that prevents the behavior that triggers a suspension in the first place.

 5. Mississippi Literacy Reform.
-Mississippi’s literacy reform connects to the suspension crisis through a documented causal chain.
-Children who cannot read become disruptive.
-Disruptive children get suspended.
-Suspended children drop out.
-Mississippi broke that chain by mandating phonics-based instruction and rising from 49th to 21st in national reading scores.
-Black students posted among the largest gains ever recorded.
-When children can read, they engage.
-When they engage, they do not get suspended.
+Mississippi’s literacy reform ties into the suspension crisis through a documented causal chain.
+Children who cannot read often grow disruptive, and that behavior frequently leads to suspension followed by dropout.
+The state broke the pattern by requiring phonics-based instruction, moving from 49th to 21st in national reading scores, with Black students posting among the largest gains ever recorded.
+Reading ability brings engagement, and engaged students are far less likely to face suspension.

 The Bottom Line